aws-samples/lambda-refarch-mobilebackend/README.md

 - **CloudFrontDistribution** - A CDN distribution with the `MobileUploadsBucket` configured as an origin.

 - **PhotoNotesTable** - A DynamoDB table that stores notes uploaded by users from the mobile application.

+### Configuration

+- **ConfigTable** - A DynamoDB table to hold configuration values read by the various Lambda functions.
+The name of this table, "MobileRefArchConfig", is hard coded into each function's code and cannot be modified without updating the code as well.

+- **ConfigHelperStack** - A sub-stack that creates a custom resource for writing entries to the `ConfigTable`.
+This stack creates a Lambda function and execution role that grants UpdateItem permission on the `ConfigTable`.

+- **NotesTableConfig** - A configuration entry that identifies the `PhotoNotesTable` name.

+- **SearchEndpointConfig** - A configuration entry that identifies the search endpoint of the CloudSearch domain passed as a parameter.

+- **DocumentEndpointConfig** - A configuration entry that identifies document endpoint of the CloudSearch domain passed as a parameter.

 ## License